vinniefranco/exandra/README.md

 - Any of the options supported by `Ecto.Repo` itself, which you can see in the `Ecto.Repo` documentation.

-- Any of the option supported by `Xandra.Cluster.start_link/1`.
+- Any of the options supported by `Xandra.Cluster.start_link/1`.

 To configure your Ecto repository to use this adapter, you can use the `:adapter` option.
 For example, when defining the repo: